Shri Swapankumarer Badami Hyenar Kobole

-Shri Swapankumarer Badami Hyenar Kobole is a 2024 Indian Bengali language satirical action comedy film directed by Debaloy Bhattacharya, and produced by Hoichoi Studios.
+Shri Swapankumarer Badami Hyenar Kobole (/bn/) is a 2024 Indian Bengali-language black comedy action thriller film directed by Debaloy Bhattacharya, and produced by Hoichoi Studios.
 It is based on the adventures of Dipak Chatterjee, a fictional detective lost in time.
 The movie released to positive reviews from the critics.

 Synopsis

-Kolkata is in danger as Badami Hyena, an evil force, looms threat over the city.
-Dipak Chatterjee, the long-forgotten detective created by pulp-fiction writer Shri Swapankumar, comes out of his web of hurt pride to save the city.
-But Swapankumar soon charts a crazy narrative that complicates Dipak's fate!
+Kolkata faces danger from a malevolent force, Badami Hyena.
+Dipak Chatterjee, a detective character created by pulp-fiction writer Shri Swapankumar, comes out to save the city.
+But Swapankumar soon puts Dipak's fate in the balance with the story he develops around him.